leemarreros/personal-page/README.md

 # Personal Page
-This page has been developed using React and ES6.
+This page has been developed using React, ES6 and AWS(S3 and Cloudfront).

 Visit [stevemarreros.com](https://stevemarreros.firebaseapp.com/)  to see my work.